GestaltCogTeam/STEP/README.md

 The processed data is placed in `datasets/$DATASET_NAME`.

-## 4. Run based on a Pretrained TSFormer
+## 4. Training based on a Pretrained TSFormer
 ```bash
 python train_METR_FullModel.py --gpu='0,1'
 ```